ChiShengChen/bert-chinese-deepspeed-finetune/README.md

 - For true chat functionality, use **GPT-style generative models** (GPT-2, ChatGLM, Qwen, etc.)

 ### 3. Test Data (`test_qa_data.json`)
 Structured Q&A data extracted from test set.
+Automatically saved to the project directory after data preparation.

 ### 4. Loss Curve (`validation_loss_curve.png`)
 Visualization chart of validation loss during training.
+Automatically saved to the project directory after training completes.

+**Path Management:**
+- All output files are saved relative to the script file location
+- No need to worry about current working directory
+- Files are always saved in the project directory

 ## 💾 Model Saving and Usage